trovu/trovu/Home.md

 ## Differences to Serchilo

-- The shortcuts are kept in text and JSON files in a public Git(hub) repository (this one).
+- The shortcuts are kept in text and YAML files in a public Git(hub) repository.
 Users can also use their own repository, thus:
   - **more freedom**.
 - trovu's parsing works completely client-side, so no search queries are sent out, only to the actual target site.
 Thus:
   - **faster processing**,